|Ownership:||Forum 39.25%; NexGen 28.25%; Cameco 20%: Orano 12.5%|

 |Regional Significance||The project has been explored since 1970 with the discovery of numerous radioactive boulder trains.
 One of the largest trains was followed to its source leading to the discovery of the Maurice Bay deposit in 1976.
 Numerous shallow targets for basement and sandstone-hosted unconformity style mineralization are under-explored or untested, which further demonstrates a high potential for discovering high-grade deposits.|

-- Numerous untested gravity and structural targets with EM conductors are present, along with several radioactive boulder trains with no identified source.
-The shallow sandstone cover and existing widespread mineralization continue to make this a highly prospective project.
+- Over 20 untested gravity and structural targets with EM conductors are present, along with several radioactive boulder trains with no identified source.
+The shallow sandstone cover and existing widespread mineralization grading up to 5.7% uranium over 8.5m continue to make this a highly prospective project.

 - From 2003 to 2007, Cameco conducted a series of airborne and ground geophysical surveys, culminating in a 10-hole diamond drill program in 2008

-- Forum Uranium became the operator of the project in 2011 and conducted a ground gravity survey on the central part of the project.
+- Forum Energy Metals became the operator of the project in 2011 and conducted a ground gravity survey on the central part of the project.

-- Diamond drill programs were completed during the period 2012-15, which resulted in new basement-hosted uranium discoveries named Opie, Barney and Otis West.
+- Forum completed diamond drill programs during the period 2012-15, which resulted in new basement-hosted uranium discoveries named Opie, Barney and Otis West.
 An intersection of 0.152% U3O8 over 39.5 m was noted in NWA-63 at a downhole depth from 130.5 to 170m.

 - In 2017 a soil/till sampling program to investigate potential boron anomalies down-ice of the gravity targets for prioritizing new targets for future drilling was completed.
 The basement-hosted mineralized zones of Otis, Barney and Opie all had strong boron signatures in the sandstones overlying the showings.